 for ever and ever.

 O Let me have understanding in the way of Godliness.
-For thereby is thy Servant taught & in keeping of thee there is great Reward.”
+For thereby is thy Servant taught & in keeping of thee there is great Reward.

-If you would like to learn more about the fascinating life of Philip Ludwell III and his important role in bringing Orthodox Christianity to the Americas, the website dedicated to him, here, has a great deal of information on his life and writings.
+To learn more about the fascinating life of Philip Ludwell III and his important role in bringing Orthodox Christianity to the Americas, the website dedicated to him, here, has a great deal of information on his life and writings.